-iPower's e-commerce platform offers essential supplies to the hydroponic and gardening industry, including nutrients, industry-leading hydroponic equipment, power-efficient lighting, and thousands of additional products used by professional growers and specialty cultivation operations.
-In addition to offering products from hundreds of third party brands, the Company has established its own in-house branded products which are also made available for purchase through our various sales channels.
-Our in-house branded products, marketed under the iPowerTM and Simple DeluxeTM brands, include growlight systems, ventilation systems, activated carbon filters, nutrients, growing media, hydroponic water-resistant grow tents, trimming machines, pumps and many more hydroponic-related items, some of which have been designated as Amazon best seller product leaders, including 62 products which have been designated "Amazon Choice Products" and five of which have been designated "#1 Best Seller SKUs."
-We currently offer more than 2,600 products from our proprietary, in-house branded products to consumers.
+iPower offers essential supplies to the hydroponic, gardening and home goods industry, including nutrients, industry-leading hydroponic equipment, power-efficient lighting, and thousands of additional products for home users and professional growers.
+In addition to offering products from hundreds of third-party brands, the Company has established its own in-house branded products which are also made available for purchase through our various sales channels.
+Our in-house branded products, marketed under the iPowerTM and Simple DeluxeTM brands, include grow-light systems, ventilation systems, activated carbon filters, nutrients, growing media, hydroponic water-resistant grow tents, trimming machines, pumps and many more hydroponic-related items, some of which have been designated as Amazon best seller product leaders, including products which have been designated "Amazon Choice Products" and "#1 Best Seller SKUs."
+We currently offer more than 4,000 products from our proprietary, in-house branded products to consumers.
+This year, our in-house catalog has expanded to include more general home goods products including floor fans, wall fans, shelving units, chairs and other items that are extensions of our hydroponic product catalog.

-We own and operate the retail website www.zenhydro.com where we sell a wide array of stock keeping units ("SKUs") and multiple best-selling products which enable our customers to grow vegetables, fruits and flowers, and other plants, including cannabis.
+Specifically for the hydroponics market, we own and operate the retail website www.zenhydro.com where we sell a wide array of stock keeping units ("SKUs") and multiple best-selling products which enable our customers to grow vegetables, fruits and flowers, and other plants, including cannabis.